fir-lang/fir/README.md

   memory with 32-bit integers, instead of a memory with pointers to boxed 32-bit integer objects.

-  It also allows unboxing objects with immutable fields.
+  It also allows unboxing objects with immutable fields (such as `Option`, `Result`), and multiple return values without allocation via records.

 - Whole-program compilation